flowkey/notification/README.md

         "Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore.",
     title: "This is a test Message",
     callback: function(index) {}, // index(String) conforms with the buttonLabels index counting from 1 - same for ios
     buttonLabels: ["Ok", "Not now"],
 });

+// if no callback is provided you can await the user's choice const buttonIndex = await notification.confirm({
+    message:
+        "Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore.",
+    title: "This is a test Message",
+    buttonLabels: ["Ok", "Not now"],
+});
 ```